 How to Salvage a Piece of Plywood Cut Too Short

 We all know the “measure twice, cut once” rule but we’ve all been there… I know I’ve been there lots of times!
 I am human and I make mistakes!
 There, I said it.
 But then again, it might not be a mistake but a piece of plywood that is just too short for the project I’ve been diligently working on and “running” to the home improvement store is out of the question!
+Let me share how to salvage a piece of plywood cut too short and save hours of frustration from starting over!

 This is the same concept used to cover the exposed edges of plywood when edge banding is not used.
 Use pieces of regular board lumber and a Kreg jig to attach the lumber to the edges of the plywood.
 It really makes a super-neat edge and can be routed, if desired!
 Plus, it certainly saved me in a pinch!